will3g/Golang-boilerplates/go-wtih-kafka/README.md

 ![Dashboard](https://imgur.com/qJISiEH.png)

 # Getting Started
-To get started with this project, you will need to have Docker and Golang installed on your machine.
+To get started with this project, you will need to have Docker and Docker compose installed on your machine.

 ## Prerequisites
 - Docker